AlperSrgn/VideoDownloader/README.md

 %LOCALAPPDATA%\VideoDownloader
 ```

-The application checks for updates once per app run.
+The application checks for `yt-dlp` updates at most every 12 hours.
+The last check is saved in `config.json`, so restarting the app won’t trigger a new check.
+If the check fails, it will be retried on the next launch.
 Therefore, there is no separate `pip install` step for yt-dlp.

 > **Internet access is required on first launch** so the application can download the standalone yt-dlp binary.